This article discusses implementing Java 8 Streams and

 Spliterator Implementation

-The abstract DispatchSpliterator
+The abstract DispatchSpliterator base class

 provides the implementation of

-.
+Spliterator.tryAdvance(Consumer).
 The key logic

-method is tried and if
+is the current Spliterator’s tryAdvance(Consumer) method is tried and if

-it returns false, the next Spliterator
+it returns false, the next Spliterator1

 private Iterator<Supplier<Spliterator<T>>> spliterators = null;